dankelleher/glass/README.md

 In addition, the `reply` action includes a `text` parameter, containing the user's reply.

 The method name is the lower-case form of the action name.
 Any spaces in the action name are removed.

+## Welcome Cards

+When a user logs in, by default, the plugin will send a card with the text "Welcome to APPNAME" to the timeline, with a single menu item: Reply.
+To customise this welcome message, create a service called `WelcomeService`, with a method:

+    TimelineItem makeWelcomeCard()

 ## Testing, Bug Reports and Contributions